metaleap/vscode-appz/libs/cs/readme.md

 ##### Summary

-setter docs
+ApplyChanges propagates this `StatusBarItemBag`'s current property values for `text`, `tooltip`, `color`, `command` to the VSC side to immediately become active there.
+Note that all those property values are trasmitted, no omissions.

-`return` ── A thenable that resolves when this call has completed at the counterparty.
+`return` ── a thenable that resolves when this `ApplyChanges` call has successfully completed at the VSC side.

 ##### Parameters